-- = 5.1%.
+5.1%.

-The yield to maturity approach incorporates the impact of changes in market rates to a firm’s cost of debt.
+The YTM incorporates the impact of changes in market rates on a firm’s cost of debt.

 - Optimum mix of debt and equity determines the overall savings to the firm.
 In the above example, if the bonds of $1000 were utilized in investments that would generate return more than 4%, then the firm has generated profits from the funds availed.

 - It is an effective indicator of the adjusted rate paid by the firms and thus aids in making debt/equity funding decisions.
 Comparing the cost of debt to the expected growth in income resulting from the capital investment would provide an accurate picture of the overall returns from the funding activity.